Chief data officer: Industry and geographic trends in CDOs

 Following the 2008 credit crisis, many major banks and insurance companies created the CDO role to ensure data quality and transparency for regulatory and risk management as well as analytic reporting.
 CDOs were originally appointed to focus more executive attention outside the traditional compass of the chief information officer (CIO).
 During the COVID-19 pandemic the chief data officers demonstrated that navigating the changing situation is important.
 Businesses need to adapt and innovate in order to continue maintaining profits and survive.
-Laying out a roadmap is necessity during any disruptions in the business world as the environment changes.
+Laying out a roadmap is necessary during any disruptions in the business world as the environment changes.
 The trend is to optimise the use of applied analytics to maximise the business opportunities and innovate.
-In 2020, the chief data officers worked closely with other executives and focus more on automation.
-The goal is to reduce the analytic cycle time while also reducing the number of data errors.
+In 2020, the chief data officers worked closely with other executives and focused more on automation.
+The goal was to reduce the analytic cycle time while also reducing the number of data errors.
 The liability reduces and gives space to more opportunities and creates a competitive edge.
 The CDOs find it critical to keep up to date with governance regulations as there are different types of data with various locations.
 The data-centric laws keep on updating and CDOs should be updated with the laws in the market in which the organization operates and gathers data.